ojilles/jilles.net/_posts/2011-07-20-glad-im-not-a-millionaire.md

 title: Glad I'm not a millionaire (or, innovation in the airline industry)
 permalink: perma/2011/07/20/innovation-in-the-airline-industry
 categories:
-- Crazy Ideas
 - Business
 ---

 Every time I am flying on a plane, which happens quite a bit, I get these crazy idea's for how to innovate in the airspace.
-Some collegues who have had to listen to me during flights will happily agree these are crazy.
+Some colleagues who have had to listen to me during flights will happily agree these are crazy.
 Even though, we might see some of these idea's come into play at some point in the future, so I thought I would write them up.

-Most of these idea's are probably not going to be succesful, I will admit.
+Most of these idea's are probably not going to be successful, I will admit.
 Which is why I am very happy I am not a millionaire who could try to find out.